Cell bulging and extrusion in a three-dimensional bubbly vertex model for curved epithelial sheets: Continuum theory for extrusion of a defect cell in a mean-field tissue

 \subsection{Parameterizing the defect cell}

-To understand the nature of the significant lowering of the icosahedral buckling threshold for the BVM compared to the VM, we now investigate the BVM in a continuum setting.
+To understand the nature of the significant lowering of the icosahedral buckling threshold for the BVM compared to the VM and expand the model to capture cell extrusion, we now investigate the BVM analtically in a continuum setting.
 We focus on the icosahedral tip and the conical instability to first develop the continuum model in a setting amenable to comparison to numerical simulations.
-At the site of the disclination defect we excise the continuous material and directly consider the energy of the pentagonal cell, following the description of the bubbly vertex model, cf.~Eq.~(\ref{eq:continuum_bubbly_vertex_energy}).
+At the site of the disclination defect we excise the continuous material and directly consider the energy of the pentagonal cell, following the description of the BVM, cf.~Eq.~(\ref{eq:continuum_bubbly_vertex_energy}).
 Fig.~\ref{fig:extrusion_schematic_defect_cell_in_mean_field_tissue}(a) depicts the geometry we assume.

 At the center of the disc of material is the defect cell, which we consider first.
 We assume rotational symmetry and thus the cutout of the tissue is the base of a cone.
 The cell is allowed to bulge outward via interfacial curvature, which is captured by considering spherical caps at the apical and basal sides of the defect cell.